Applications to Set Aside Convictions, and Automatic Set Asides

 'CLEAN SLATE' LEGISLATION

 Recent legislation makes Michigan a national leader in helping residents more easily set aside criminal records and a get a "clean slate."
-The new laws took effect on April 11, 2021, and make set asides automatic for certain offenses; however, for some offenses, parties will need to apply for a set aside.
+The new laws took effect on April 11, 2021, and make set asides automatic for certain offenses.
+For some offenses, parties will need to apply for a set aside.
 As of February 19, 2022, revisions were made to MC 227 to include a set-aside for first violation operating while intoxicated offenses.

 Highlights of the "Clean Slate" package include:

 - Creating an automatic process for setting aside eligible misdemeanors after seven years and eligible non-assaultive felonies after 10 years.